pladdy/mud/tin/map/README.md

   can sprint to the room that has it.
 It returns tt++ formatted map lines (
   #help map to learn more about tt++ map)

+- **map**
+  Show the map.

+- **map key**
+  Show the map key/legend.

+- **map set <command>**
+  Set the room color/symbol based on the command.  `map set` to see help.
+Also allows you to add an optional note.
+  Example: mark the room i'm in as a note because there's an item here:
+  `map note this room has a cool thing`

 - **map_write**
   Open the map for writing; basically new rooms get added to the map.